shadowofhobbit/movies/README.md

 # Movies

-A simple API that allows to create, read, update and delete movies and actors.
+A simple REST API that allows to create, read, update and delete movies and actors.

 See different implementations: